Front Brake Pads Replacement Guide

 The correct part numbers might vary depending on your vehicle's model year and whether it has 2WD (two wheel drive) or AWD (all wheel drive).

 Five Lug Nuts Removed

-Then raise the front of the vehicle with the floor jack and securely support it with two jack stands.
+Raise the front of the car with the floor jack and securely support it with the two jack stands.

-I prefer to work on one side of the vehicle at a time for extra safety.
+I prefer to work on one side of the car at a time to keep three wheels on the ground for extra safety.

 Loosen Upper Caliper Bolt